Advanced Vocab Words - Set 8 Flashcards

 152

-# Fill in the blank with the most appropriate vocabulary word.
-The \_\_\_\_\_\_ knight charged bravely into battle. ## Footnote *Hint: The word starts with 'm'.*
+# Fill in the blank: The \_\_\_\_\_\_ knight charged bravely into battle. ## Footnote ***Hint:*** *Starts with "m" and means "spirited and courageous".*

 mettlesome ## Footnote *mettlesome (**met**-uhl-sum)* adj. courageous, high-spirited